CarloWood/neovim-true-color-scheme-editor/README.md

 into your ~/.vim directory (please also read the file [dot\_vim/after/syntax/cpp/README.tags.vim](dot_vim/after/syntax/cpp/README.tags.vim) this tree).

-The new color sheme should now work.
+The new color scheme should now work.

 If you want to change a color, edit `cwcolors.vim`.
 A handy way to find out what is a good color for you is to compile